A DASTARDLY TALE OF DREADFUL DEEDS AND DOWNRIGHT DECEPTION!

 It relates to an 1880 by-election, where unparalleled bribery and corruption took place, affecting the outcome.
 Following a Royal Commission enquiry lasting 21 days it was found that out of an electorate of 2115, 1850 voted, of whom 900 admitted they had been bribed and 100 admitted they had bribed.
 As a result, the election was declared void and the Borough of Sandwich denied the right to vote until the constituency was abolished in 1885.

-The names and addresses of those called to testify are listed on these pages together with their verbatim testimonies.
+The names and addresses of the bribers and those they bribed are listed on these pages together with their verbatim testimonies.

 The events described will be of interest to local historians, teachers and anyone with connections to Deal, Walmer and Sandwich and the testimonies in particular, to families still living in the area.
 If you would like more information please get in touch.